timboudreau/acteur/FAQ.md

 ####Write a single Acteur that handles all URLs

-Unlike most frameworks, Acteur imposes no semantics on the meaning of URL paths.
+Unlike most frameworks, Acteur imposes no semantics on the meaning of URL paths - it doesn't even care about / characters unless you want it to.
 Acteurs process requests in the order they're added to the application, until one accepts it by setting a state of `ConsumedLockedState` or setting an HTTP status.
+The `@Path` or `@PathRegex` annotations are optional, and you can also write your own URL-path interpreting code instead.

 So, by default, an Acteur receives all requests an earlier one didn't claim.
 If you don't set a `@Path` or `@PathRegex` it will receive all URL paths;  if you don't set `@Methods` it will receive all HTTP methods.
 You can always do this stuff programmatically, e.g.